-As we wrote, all of his recorded live tournament cashes are from the World Series.
+As we wrote, all but one of his recorded live tournament cashes are from the World Series.
 However, those are only a mere 3 ITM finishes for a total of $37,552.

 The biggest of his three WSOP cashes is the most recent one, from 2018.
 In the $10K Pot Limit Omaha championship – essentially the Main Event for PLO – he managed to make it in the money by taking 17th place.
 He got $28,502 for that performance.

 In 2017, the popular poker streaming site Live at the Bike hosted a “Joe Ingram week”.
 During that week, Ingram played $5/$10 live PLO cash game sessions on stream.
 He also took on the role of the commentator at times.

 As we wrote above, Ingram got his start in small stakes NLHE cash games on PokerStars – that’s where he became a winning player.
 Later, he transitioned to his favorite poker format, online PLO cash games.
 He’s a vocal proponent of Omaha over Hold’em.

 HighstakesDB has over 23,000 hands tracked on his PS account, JoeIngram1.
 The earliest hands are from March 2011.
 Those hands are mostly high stakes PLO.
 However, he lost around $38,000 over the course of those hands.

 → Internet Persona ←